Sleep Better by Setting Up Your Bedroom Right

-Of the four cornerstones for health and wellness, sleep (and quality sleep at that), is one part that we often neglect.
-From using our smart phones and our computer screens up until we turn off the light (which is often hours after we intended), to keeping our smartphones at our bedside – as well as many blinking LED lights in the bedroom – modern times have had a negative impact on our sleep.
+There are many ways we sabotage our sleep: from using our smartphones and our computer screens up until we turn off the light to keeping our smartphones at our bedside – and many blinking LED lights in the bedroom.

 The following are a few great methods for helping you make your bedroom a perfect setting so you can sleep better!

 How To Arrange Your Bedroom For Better Sleep

-1. Make It Green
+1. Make it green

-I can still vividly recall my grandmothers and my parents’ rooms having both Spider plant (Chlorophytum Comosum), and Snake Plant (Sansevieria Trifasciata), as well as Aloe Vera.
+I can still vividly recall my grandmother’s and my parents’ rooms having both Spider plant (Chlorophytum Comosum), Snake Plant (Sansevieria Trifasciata), and Aloe Vera.

 While these plants may sound like an arachnophobe’s worst nightmare, they are some of the best plants to have in your bedroom to boost the amount of fresh oxygen at night.

-Here are a few other plants that are known to help you sleep better; but check and make sure if any are poisonous if ingested by children or pets you may own:
+Just be sure to check if any are poisonous if ingested by children or pets you may own:

 - Jasmine – perhaps my favorite…amazing and relaxing!

 - Lavender – with its oils already known to help reduce stress, why not go straight to the source?